 This course will examine special education issues related to prevention, early intervention and ongoing support to children with exceptionalities.
 Special education systems will be examined, and the experience of children with exceptionalities within various educational alternatives will be discussed.
 Topics will include consultation and collaboration among regular and special educators, inclusion, and segregated programs.
 The requirement for individual plans for children with exceptionalities will also be explored.
 Credit cannot be held for both this course and 01:551 or 04:551.
-3 lecture hours per week, one term.

-04:752 (3) EDUCATION OF CHILDREN WITH INTELLECTUAL DISABILI-TIFS I
+04:752 EDUCATION OF CHILDREN WITH INTELLECTUAL DISABILITIES I